 Low level does not mean that the concern is insignificant.
-It is any concern, no matter how small, and even if no more than causing a sense of unease or nagging doubt that an adult working in or on behalf of the Academy may have acted in a way that is: -

-$\hfill\square$ inconsistent with the staff code of conduct, including inappropriate conduct outside of work and
+It is any concern, no matter how small, and even if no more than causing a sense of unease or nagging doubt that an adult working in or on behalf of the Academy may have acted in a way that is: - inconsistent with the staff code of conduct, including inappropriate conduct e of work and does not meet the harm threshold or is otherwise not serious enough to der a referral to the LADO.
+Examples of such behaviour could include, but are not limited to: being over friendly with children having favourites taking photographs of children on their mobile phone, contrary to Academy policy □ closed □